-The Most Famous Sardinian Breads
+5 Most Famous Sardinian Breads

 Sardinian breads are delicious, fragrant, full of flavor and history.

 Since ancient times, bread-making was an occasion for grouping together and strengthen family and neighborhood bonds among Sardinian women.
-There are numerous occasions requiring special types of bread to be made, but cooking the daily eaten bread was also a task often done by the community rather than the individuals of a family; moreover, even if it happened to be a “family-only business”, every girl from said family would gather and help the others.
+There are numerous occasions requiring special types of bread.
+Furthermore, the community rather than the individuals of a family would participate in the bread-making process.

-Bread-making traditions have always unfolded together with seasons, festivities, and daily routines, leading to the birth of several special types of bread that are still cooked to celebrate these occasions.
-Famous examples are the Easter and New Years’ bread, as well as the ones specially made for the sheepherders leaving for or coming back from transhumance.
+Bread-making traditions have always unfolded together with seasons, festivities, and daily routines.
+This led to the birth of several special types of bread that are still in use to celebrate these occasions.

 There is a huge number of traditional Sardinian breads, divided by area, ingredients, and occasion of making.
 I can’t possibly mention them all, so let me introduce you to some of the most famous ones.